 Add garlic to everything you eat

 Garlic contains sulfur compounds that may stimulate the immune system’s natural defenses against cancer, and may have the potential to reduce tumor growth.
 Studies suggest that garlic can reduce the incidence of stomach cancer by as much as a factor of 12!
-These are 15 cancer symptoms women commonly ignore.
+Learn the truth about these common cancer myths.

 Eat your fill of broccoli, but steam it rather than microwaving it